SimLi1333/vidra/docs/docs/guides/infrahub.md

     transformation: "TransformWebserver"
 ```

-Once the Artifact Definition is created by integrating the git repo with all resources, you can create the `Webserver` resource in Infrahub and add it to the target group `g_webserver`.
+Once the artifact definition is created by integrating the git repo with all resources, you can create the `Webserver` resource in Infrahub and add it to the target group `g_webserver`.
 The Vidra Operator will then use the transformator to generate the Kubernetes manifests based on the data fetched from Infrahub.

-## Example Schema for Webserver:
+## Example Schema for Webserver

 ```yaml
 version: "1.0"